 On 7 December 1944, the Convention on International Civil Aviation (also known as Chicago Convention) was signed by 52 States.
 Pending ratification of the Convention by 26 States, the Provisional International Civil Aviation Organization (PICAO) was established.
 It functioned from 6 June 1945 until 4 April 1947.
-By 5 March 1947 the 26th ratification was received and ICAO came into being on 4 April 1947.[i]
+By 5 March 1947 the 26th ratification was received and ICAO came into being on 4 April 1947.

 Going back to when ICAO was still PICAO, the importance of being able to identify newly created airlines in flight was already clear.
 The COM panel of PICAO was the group that provided the groundwork for the Three-letter and Telephony identifiers that we use today.

 Initially, there were only telephony designators assigned, as you can see in the excerpt from the final COM report in 1947.
-The small number of airlines listed is astounding when compared to the over 5,800 designators currently listed in our 3LD database today.
+The small number of airlines listed is astounding when compared to the over 6,200 designators currently listed in our 3LD database today.

 As the number of airlines increased it was decided that States would also make requests to ICAO to assign two-letter designators along with a telephony designator.
-The ICAO two-letter designators for airlines were distributed in “Communication Codes and Abbreviations” (Doc 2560 COM 164). [ii] These designators consisted of a unique two-letter code which could be used in aircraft identification in the flight plan and/or a telephony designator, which then could be used as part of an aircraft’s radiotelephony call sign.
+The ICAO two-letter designators for airlines were distributed in “Communication Codes and Abbreviations” (Doc 2560 COM 164).
+These designators consisted of a unique two-letter code that could be used in aircraft identification in the flight plan and/or a telephony designator, which then could be used as part of an aircraft’s radiotelephony call sign.

 In November of 1981 (C-WP/7342), ICAO proposed the change from the old two-Letter designator system to the current Three-Letter Designator system due to the increasing number of airlines.
 The Doc 8585 supplement dated July 1987 is the first appearance in print of the Three-Letter Designators as we know them today.

-In Assembly A37 of 2010, (A37-WP/71), ICAO’s Technical Commission announced an initial set of safety tools, one of which was the online Aircraft Safety Information Service (OASIS), which included the database for Designators for Aircraft Operating Agencies, Aeronautical Authorities and Services (Doc 8585).
+During Assembly A37 of 2010, (A37-WP/71), ICAO’s Technical Commission announced an initial set of safety tools, one of which was the online Aircraft Safety Information Service (OASIS), which included the database for Designators for Aircraft Operating Agencies, Aeronautical Authorities and Services (Doc 8585).
 This database and the related print document contained the listing of three-letter and telephony designators assigned by ICAO, including a list of any changes to the designators since the previous issue was published.

-The transition to an online system provided states with the ability to trace designator requests online and enabled the option for states to receive timely data downloads of the updated designators, an accomplishment which supported ICAO’s new strategies to provide safety data as required in a timely and reliable manner.
+The transition to an online system provided states with the ability to trace designator requests online and enabled the option for states to receive timely data downloads of the updated designators, an accomplishment that supported ICAO’s new strategies to provide safety data as required in a timely and reliable manner.

 About the Author

 Sharron Morin is a Programme Associate and Administrator for the Three-Letter and Telephony Designator database (3LD), producing the ICAO Document 8585, Designators for Aircraft Operating Agencies, Aeronautical Authorities and Services, currently working in the Operational Safety Section of the International Civil Aviation Organization (ICAO).
-Sharron has worked with ICAO for over 20 years and previously operated the ICAO world-wide aircraft accidents database for 10 years, as well as being an ADREP/ECCAIRS trainer.
+Sharron has worked with ICAO for over 20 years and previously operated the ICAO worldwide aircraft accidents database for 10 years, as well as being an ADREP/ECCAIRS trainer.